-I found this lovely boucle fabric and the lining on one of my trips to the wonderful Schøneberg shop.
+I found this lovely boucle fabric and the lining for the DIY coatigan on one of my trips to the wonderful Schøneberg shop.

 The fabric has a lovely colour and softness.